ASUS ROG Swift PG27UCDM

 The metrics typically presented in this section, such as settling times, fall/rise times, and similar measures, are intended to characterize the shape of the pixel response curves.
 However, for OLED monitors with their ultra-fast pixel response time, most of these measures have become largely irrelevant.
 Those that remain useful may have to be tweaked in order to account for new signal features, such as the pixel reset pulse, which otherwise would contaminate the measurements.

-Note the different z-axis scales for the two monitors.
-The z-axis for the MSI matrix plots has been clipped at 6% to improve the scale for the values of interest.
+Note the z-axis has been clipped at 5% to improve the scale for the values of interest.

 A "positive" error corresponds to the luminance being higher in the first refresh cycle than in later refresh cycles, no matter whether the FROM pixel value was larger or smaller than the TO pixel value.